ChrisCodesThings/color-object/README.md

 The color object stores a color and provides methods for expressing the color in different formats and manipulating the color in different ways.

-- **Coercible**
-Use as a string to return a CSS hex color code.
+- **Coercible** - use as a string to return a CSS hex color code.

-- **JSON Compatible**
-Use JSON.stringify to export color as a CSS hex color code.
+- **JSON Compatible** - use JSON.stringify to export color as a CSS hex color code.

 ## Constructor